How to Sell a House By Owner in Maine

 - Distribute flyers or postcards: Contact a printing company to create flyers and postcards that you can post throughout the community.
 Again, many online companies like 48HourPrint and PrintPlace offer easy-to-use templates and affordable rates for flyers.

-»Learn more: How to Market Your House for Sale
+»Learn more: 9 Creative Ways to Market a House for Sale

 Don’t want to pay for the MLS?
 If you decide not to pay for a flat-fee MLS service, you can still create a free listing on Zillow that allows you to post unlimited photos and a video.
-While this option presents a search results obstacle, it is a no-cost way to get your FSBO listing on Zillow.com and the Zillow-owned Trulia.com.
-To learn more, see our post: How Do I List My Home on Zillow When Selling FSBO?
+This no-cost option gets your FSBO listing on Zillow.com and the Zillow-owned Trulia.com.

 7. Schedule and manage home showings